-Costco yakisoba noodles make a super easy lunch or substantial snack, and being frozen they are convenient and easy to whip out when needed and last for a long time in the freezer!
-It’s no wonder that these frozen vegetable yakisoba noodles from Anjinomoto are a Costco Fan Favorite.
-These are Japanese style stir-fried noodles with vegetables in a savory sauce.
-They are vegetarian (though you can toss some chicken from a rotisserie chicken in if that’s your thing!) and go from frozen to ready in just 3 minutes in the microwave!
-Quick, easy, and delicious if I do say so!
+Ajinomoto Vegetable Yakisoba are Japanese style stir-fried noodles with vegetables in a savory sauce.
+They are vegetarian (though you can toss some chicken from a rotisserie chicken in if that’s your thing!) and go from frozen to ready to eat in just 3 minutes in the microwave!
+They even cook right in the bag!
+Quick, easy, and pretty delicious if I do say so!

-Don’t forget to click a star rating below; we want to know what you think of Costco Yakisoba Noodles!
+Don’t forget to comment your opinion – we want to know what you think of Costco Yakisoba Noodles!

 - 11 Grams of Protein Per Pouch